martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/01_week_1/lecture_the_it_professional_and_communication.md

 ### Argumentation ###

 Form of communication to persuade with effective reasoning, based on three components:
-- logic: effective reasoning
+- Logic - effective reasoning.
-- rhetoric: art of oral persuasion
+- Rhetoric - art of oral persuasion.
-- dialectic: contest of ideas
+- Dialectic - contest of ideas.
-date back to aristotle and plato.
+These ideas date back to Aristotle and Plato.

-Medium is the message:
+### Medium is the Message ###

-McLuhan coined the phrase "the medium is the message to convey how communication channels shape messages" Is it any different communicating in a virtual environment?
-How?
+McLuhan coined the phrase "the medium is the message to convey how communication channels shape messages".
+Is it any different communicating in a virtual environment?
+How is the internet any different?

+##### Task: The Virtual Revolution #####
-** task - watch the virtual revolution video: write down keywords that describes these differences.
-Describe implications flowing from these differences for communication. ie sms chat style writing. dumbed down society "de-evolution" What does the image of monkeys infront of computers mean?
+Watch [The Virtual Revolution](http://www.youtube.com/watch?v=XADk9tHeJB8) video: Write down keywords that describes these differences.
+Describe implications flowing from these differences for communication.
+For example, SMS chat style writing resulting in dumbed down, de-evolving society.
+What does the image of monkeys infront of computers mean?

+##### Answer #####
+To do...

+### Effective Communication ###

 Why do we need effective communication:
-- solve problems
+- Solve problems.
-- establish relationships and make connections - physical and conceptual
+- Establish relationships and make connections - physical and conceptual.
-- self affirmation and validation, feel good about ourselves
+- Self affirmation and validation, feel good about ourselves.
-- create understandings
+- Create understandings
-- disseminate information, understanding and knowledge.
+- Disseminate information, understanding and knowledge.

+##### Task: Effective Communication #####
-** task - which of these fits in a University environment? decide in your group, feedback to lecture group, online students leave feedback on discussion forum 1.
+Which of these fits in a University environment?
+- Decide in your group
+- Provide feedback to lecture group
+- Online students leave feedback on Discussion Forum 1.

+##### Answer #####
+To do...

-Understanding messages involves more than words
+### Understanding messages involves more than words ###

-- how we say it, tone
+- How we say it - tone.
-- how we present ourselves, body language
+- How we present ourselves - body language.
-- how we smell (to a dog, pheromones denoting fear, anxiety)
+- How we smell - pheromones denoting fear, anxiety.
-- prior learning, experiences

-** task - watch
+- Prior learning - previous experiences.

+##### Task: Dog With Biggest Vocabulary #####
+Watch [Dog with Biggest Vocabulary](http://www.youtube.com/watch?v=M2-1Re6F2UI).
+Refer to Interpreting Messages for further instructions.

+### Interpreting Messages ###

+##### Task: Interpreting Messages #####
-** task - in your group, what is missing from communications that utilise a virtual environment. do humans interpret messages and react in a similar way to animals?
+In your group, what is missing from communications that utilise a virtual environment.
+Do humans interpret messages and react in a similar way to animals?
 Add feedback to week 1 discussion forum. describe possible issues and influences ie gender, age, nationality - language barrier etc.